r-lyeh-archived/tracey/README.md

 - Clean.
 Macroless and callstack based.
 No new/delete macro hacks.
 - Lazy.
 Should work out of the box.
 Plenty configuration options are provided anyways.
 - Tiny.
 One header and one source file.
 - Cross-platform.
+Builds on Windows/Linux/MacosX.
+Compiles on g++/clang/msvc.
-OS dependencies only.
+- OS dependencies only.
 No third party dependencies.
 - MIT licensed.

 Implementation directives (optional)